hoenirvili/skapt/README.md

 ![experimental](doc/ref.png)

-> I was inspired from other cli frameworks in goLang and for the fun/learning purpose I'm trying to do my own little framework.
+> I was inspired from other cli frameworks in Go and for the fun/learning purpose I'm trying to do my own little framework.

 **Note** : This package will support the two main command line patterns.